BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 \* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
 However, only do so if you have problems with the URL above.

+You can also use a service like https://www.jsonschemavalidator.net/ by pasting the MCM schema JSON into it and your blueprint in the right, but that can be cumbersome.
+Prefer the aforementioned method.

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}

 Following are the main components of the MCM schema.
 Don't stress over this too much, the schema file will guide you when writing blueprints.